adoughty16/mybots-Evolutionary-Robotics/README.md

 tasks in the physics engine.

 This code is modular.
-With it you can build a variety of different robots in the physics engine and these can be paired with a similar variety of neural network architectures and fitness functions that can be tested in any environment that you feel like building.
+With it you can build a variety of different robots in the physics engine and these can be paired with a similar variety of neural network architectures and fitness functions that can be tested in any environment that you might feel like building in the engine.